gvwilson/thirdbit/src/fiction/bear/index.md

 *3. A Stale cloud was injured in the same attack.
 Its rider is to remain here with it until it is able to rejoin its herd.*
-He had almost chewed the end off his quill writing those two sentences.
+He had almost chewed the end off his brush writing those two sentences.
 After what had happened two years ago, he doubted his father would be happy knowing that Noxy was staying at the garrison house.
 He wanted his brother to find out even less.